mamund/2018-04-perth-workshop/README.md

 ### Additional Reading
 If you want to get a head start on the course, you can check out the following reading material (online or at your public library):

- * "The Design of Everyday Things" by Donald Norman
+ * "The Design of Everyday Things: Revised and Expanded Edition" by Donald Norman (Chapter 3)
- * "RESTful Web APIs" by Leonard Richardson and Mike Amundsen
+ * "RESTful Web APIs" by Leonard Richardson and Mike Amundsen (Chapter 9)
  * The Application-Level Profile Semantics (ALPS) Specification at http://alps.io/spec/index.html
  * "Frank O. Gehry: Sketches" at https://arcspace.com/studio/frank-o-gehry-sketches/
  * The OpenAPI Specification and Editor at http://editor.swagger.io/